Decision making: Do it now! Here are 9 tips for better decision making.What might help? Tips for better decision making

-As a coach, I have to understand you, your values, long term goals, wants and needs.
+As a coach, I have to understand you, your values, long-term goals, wants, and needs.
 I have to see you as a real person and, at the same time, see you more objectively than you see yourself.
-That was I will help you to understand what you want out of your life.
+I will help you to understand what you want out of your life.
 I will not decide for you.
-I act as a skilled guide, consultant and adviser to help you arrive at your decision, but ultimately the decision should be and needs to be made by you.
+I act as a skilled guide, consultant, and adviser to help you arrive at your decision, but ultimately the decision should be and needs to be made by you.